Tiny-Earth/DemoSite/site/src/summative.md

 - Include enough, high-quality items that provide a reliable and accurate picture of students’ knowledge, skills, and abilities.
 - Provide clear instructions and practice materials to students.

 The principles and elements outlined above are crucial for ensuring that all students have an equal opportunity to showcase their knowledge and understanding on assessments that accurately measure their abilities.
 While these principles may seem intuitive, it’s essential to delve deeper into the evidence-based strategies instructors can use to design assessments that promote equity and accuracy.
-By doing so, educators can create a fair and inclusive assessment environment that values the diverse strengths and abilities of all students.
+By doing so, educators can create an equitable and inclusive assessment environment that values the diverse strengths and abilities of all students.

 ### Example of an Inclusive Assessment Tool: Rubrics

-To be fair and equitable, assessments need to be evaluated in a way that is standardized and consistent across student work.
+To be equitable and inclusive, assessments need to be evaluated in a way that is standardized and consistent across student work.
 Rubrics can achieve this goal by providing a detailed description of the criteria and standards used to assess student performance.
 Rubrics help instructors assess student work systematically and consistently, providing feedback that is aligned with the established criteria.
-Without rubrics, written assessments can be subjective and biased, leading to unfair grading and lack of clarity for students.
+Without rubrics, grading of written assessments can be subjective and biased, leading to unfair grades and confusion for students.

 Rubrics also provide a positive framework for student expectations, outlining clear steps that show progress toward meeting those goals.
-Conveniently, when shared with students, rubrics support metacognition by giving students the tools they need to self- or peer-assess their learning while developing their ideas and creating early drafts.
+Conveniently, when shared with students, rubrics support metacognition by giving students the tools they need to self- or peer-assess their performance while developing their ideas and creating early drafts.

 ### Considerations for creating rubrics